jmeile/ApacheHostTrap/README.md

   00 00 01 * * /usr/local/ApacheHostTrap/check_banned_host rotate
   ```
   Please note that log rotation is not needed in order to make the banning
   working; it is just for making the logs smaller.
+Avoid running it too often,
+  eg: do not run it each 10 minutes or less.

 * You may also want to edit the files: evil_host_trap_no_wp.conf and
   evil_host_trap_wp.conf according to your needs, ie: add more exploits.
 You can